Crossmolina: Land League

 Like much of Mayo, the Land League was active in the town and the surrounding area, and several local members were arrested on account of the activities of the League.
 In March 1881, two Crossmolina members of the League, whose names were Cawley and Daly, were arrested under the provisions of the Coercion Act.
 They were escorted to Kilmainham jail under armed guard.
 In October 1881, the Rev. McHale - Parish Priest of Adergoole was arrested under the same Coercion Act for holding a Land League meeting in the Roman Catholic Chapel.
 A month later, Peter Doherty, a member of the Crossmolina branch of the league was also arrested.

 The activities of the Crossmolina Land League were discussed in the House of Commons during the debate on the Protection of Persons and Property (Ireland) Bill in January 1881.
-The Bradford MP W. E. Forster claimed that armed men from the Crossmolina Land League were visiting local tenants and demanding that they refuse to make any rent payments beyond the amounts registered in the Griffith's Valuation.
-Forster further claimed that armed men also told the tenants that they should not buy goods from a local Crossmolina grocer called Hogan.
-Forster described Hogan as "a respectable grocer, (who) refuses to join the Land League or subscribe to it.”’
+Bradford MP W. E. Forster claimed that armed League members pressured local tenants into refusing rent payments beyond Griffith's Valuation amounts.
+They also discouraged purchases from a Crossmolina grocer, Hogan, whom Forster described as "a respectable grocer" who declined to join or support the Land League.

 Crossmolina Conspiracy

-In May 1883, a number of local men were arrested in what became known as the Crossmolina Conspiracy.
+In May 1883, a number of local men were arrested in what became known as the "Crossmolina Conspiracy".
 The arrests included Thomas Daly, Thomas Macaulay, James King, Richard Halloran, Patrick Nunelly, and Patrick Nally.
-The were charged with conspiracy to murder local landlords and their agents.
+They were charged with conspiracy to murder local landlords and their agents.
 During the search of the prisoners' houses, the police discovered two rifles, a revolver, and explosives.
 Patrick Nally - a member of the Supreme Council of the Irish Republican Brotherhood - was later tried, convicted, and sentenced to 10 years in prison.
 He died of Typhoid in prison in November 1891.
-One of the stands in Croke Park was named after Nally.
+One of the stands in Croke Park was named after Patrick Nally.